kris-swann/dotfiles/Notes/public/archlinux-new-computer.md

     sudo nvim /usr/share/X11/xorg.conf.d/10-nvidia-drm-outputclass.conf
     Option "RegistryDwords" "EnableBrightnessControl=1"
     ```
+    - Seems to work on hybrid mode instead of dedicated mode, maybe driver will fix this in the future

 #### Set up docker access
 1. Add user to group so don't have to prefix docker commands with sudo